irushabhshah/Essential-Python-For-DataScience/README.md

 # What is in this?

-Python Basics and Introduction to DataScience
+From Python Basics to Introduction to DataScience, Django

 # Requirements